cncf/glossary/definitions/distributed_apps.md

 ### What it is

-A distributed application is an application where the functionality is broken down into multiple smaller independent parts,each running in its own [virtualized](https://github.com/cncf/glossary/blob/main/definitions/virtualization.md) environment.
+A distributed application is an application where the functionality is broken down into multiple smaller independent parts.
 Distributed applications are usually composed of individual [microservices](https://github.com/cncf/glossary/blob/main/definitions/microservices.md) that handle different concerns within the broader application.
 In a cloud native environment, the individual components typically run as [containers](https://github.com/cncf/glossary/blob/main/definitions/container.md) on a [cluster](https://github.com/cncf/glossary/blob/main/definitions/cluster.md).

 ### The problem it addresses